Pride in London: 2015 – #PrideHeroes

 In 2015, the celebrations ran from 21 to 28 June, with the parade on the 27th; the day after same sex marriage became legalised nationwide in the United States.
-The theme "Pride Heroes" was used to celebrate LGBT figures of the day and throughout history including computer scientist Alan Turing and a gay sports club The King's Cross Steelers.
+The theme "Pride Heroes" was used to celebrate LGBTQ figures of the day and throughout history including computer scientist Alan Turing and a gay sports club The King's Cross Steelers.

 There was controversy over the decision taken by Pride in London to disallow the UK Independence Party (UKIP)'s entry into the parade.
 Pride in London said, "This decision has been made after careful consultation in order to protect participants and ensure the event passes off safely and in the right spirit, it has not been made on a political basis".
 Despite the ban, UKIP supporters joined the parade with a banner of "Some gays are UKIP, get over it!", a reference to the continuing Stonewall "Get Over It" campaign.

 2014 – #FreedomTo

 The pride week in 2014 ran from 22 to 29 June.
 The event took place in the months following the implementation of the Marriage (Same Sex Couples).
 The theme #FreedomTo was designed to be open to interpretation and inclusive of many possibilities, from "freedom to marry" to "freedom to be out on the pitch for gay footballers".
 A social media where people were asked to submit what #FreedomTo meant to them using an image of themselves with their message formed part of the first Pride in London advertising campaign.
-Celebrities and members of the LGBT+ community were also shown on adverts on the London Underground and London buses.
+Celebrities and members of the LGBTQ community were also shown on adverts on the London Underground and London buses.
 The advertising campaign ran for 2 weeks prior to Pride on 28 June 2014.